voice-assistant-research/voice-assistant/README.md

 ## Introduction

-We conduct the first empirical analysis to measure the effectiveness of privacy policies provided by voice-app developers on both Amazon Alexa and Google Assistant platforms.The major contributions and findings are:
+We conduct the first empirical analysis to measure the effectiveness of privacy policies provided by voice-app developers on both Amazon Alexa and Google Assistant platforms.
+The major contributions and findings are:

 * We analyze 64,720 Amazon Alexa skills and 2,201 Google Assistant actions about privacy policy.